juaml/junifer/docs/extending/coordinates.rst

 For the sake of this example, we can create a set of coordinates that belong to the default mode network (DMN), and register this set of coordinates with Junifer.
 Note, that Junifer already has a :ref:`set of coordinates built-in<builtin>` ("DMNBuckner") that is associated with the DMN.
+Here, we use the DMN coordinates used in a `nilearn example <https://nilearn.github.io/dev/auto_examples/03_connectivity/plot_sphere_based_connectome.html>`_.

 .. code-block:: python